Kumarsanjeet1/frontend_Dev/HTML/text.md

 1. Heading tag
 2. paragraph tag
 <hr>
-1. Heading
+1. Heading tag

--There are 6 types of heading tag.
+- There are 6 types of heading tag.
 Those are `h1,h2,h3,h4,h5,h6`

 - Use the `Heading` tag always in the way of hierarchy.